syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Data-Binding.md

 ﻿# Data Binding

-In surface chart we should be apply data in grid table format, which contains the number of rows and columns as shown in the below table.
+In surface chart, you cane apply data in a grid table format, that contains the number of rows and columns as shown in the following table.

 <table>
 <tr>